microsoftgraph/microsoft-graph-docs-contrib/get-started/python-excel.md

 To represent the session in the API, use the `workbook-session-id: {session-id}` header.

-# Getting Started
+## Getting started

-## Register the application in Azure Active Directory
+### Register the application in Azure Active Directory

 First, you need to register your application and set permissions to use Microsoft Graph.
-This lets users sign into the application with work or school accounts.
+This lets users sign in to the application with work or school accounts.

-## Register the application
+### Register the application

 Register an app on the Microsoft App Registration Portal.
 This generates the app ID and password that you'll use to configure the app for authentication.

-1. Sign into the [Microsoft App Registration Portal](https://apps.dev.microsoft.com/) using either your personal or work or school account.
+1. Sign in to the [Microsoft App Registration Portal](https://apps.dev.microsoft.com/) using either your personal or work or school account.

 2. Choose **Add an app**.